 Another option in pursuit of zero-waste living, should you have the time, is to make your own.
 Grab some castile soap in bulk, which is the mainstay base for DIY zero-waste cleaning products, and with the addition of a bit of vinegar and washing soda, or baking soda, and voila, you’ll have made your own dish soap without the waste.

 Have a search online for recipes or review our complete guide to zero waste cleaning for more info.

 Once you’ve found the zero-waste dish soap to suit your preference, buying in bulk means you also help reduce shipping costs and the resulting carbon footprint.
 Grab bulk bar soap from any of the zero-waste shop options above, and you’ll have all you need to scrub dishes clean for the long haul.

-This plastic waste is a threat to marine life simply by the invasive manner in which it has taken over so much of what was formerly pristine habitat.
-We are all familiar with images of sea creatures who have become irrevocably tangled in one form of plastic or another and pictures of beach trash.
+Each of these single-use bottles contributed to plastic waste that can easily become a threat to marine life simply by the invasive manner in which it has taken over so much of what was formerly pristine habitat.

 However, beyond the mere bulky presence of these items, they continuously leach the chemical compounds from which manufacturers created each bottle.
 The micro granules of such plastics also accumulate in aquatic animals—fish and mammals.

 Researchers know that these microscopic particles end up in virtually every human being as well.
 Most zero-waste dish soaps come in biodegradable or compostable packaging for more sustainable dish soap purchases.